world-class/REPL/websites/README.md

 ## Manage your privacy
 - [Firefox Monitor](https://monitor.firefox.com) - *"See if you’ve been part of an online data breach.
 Find out what hackers already know about you. [...]
 If your information surfaces in a new data breach, we’ll send you an alert. [...]
 Get ongoing breach monitoring for multiple email addresses."*

+## Receive SMS
+- [Receive SMS](https://receive-smss.com) - *"receive-smss.com is a free service for receiving SMS messages and voice mails online.
+There is no need to register.
+Just select your phone number from the list below.
+You can use it to receive messages from Facebook, Telegram, WeChat, VK, PayPal, AliPay and more."*

 # Open source
 - [Open Source Guides](https://opensource.guide) - *"Open source software is made by people just like you.
 Learn how to launch and grow your project."*